 Ovarian cysts are fluid-filled sacs that can form in or on your ovaries.
-Most ovarian cysts are benign (noncancerous), and are typically caused by hormonal changes, pregnancy, or conditions like endometriosis.
+Most ovarian cysts are benign (noncancerous).
+They typically form due to hormonal changes, pregnancy, or health conditions like endometriosis.

 But this isn’t the only type of cyst that can develop in or on your ovaries.
-Some other types are a lot less common than the cysts that develop each month due to ovulation.
+Some other types are less common.

 This article will look at the different types of ovarian cysts, the typical size of each, as well as potential treatment options.

 There are different types of ovarian cysts, each with unique causes and characteristics.
 The size of an ovarian cyst can also vary depending on what type of cyst it is.